brootware/privacy-sexy-lite/README.md

   <img src="./privacyascii.png" alt="Privacy is sexy!"/>
 </p>

-A lite CLI version of Open-source tool to enforce privacy & security best-practices on Windows and macOS.
+A lite CLI version of Open-source tool to enforce privacy & security best-practices on Windows and MacOS.
 Originally a web app by [undergroundwires](https://github.com/undergroundwires). 🍑 🍆

 This tool is customized from original site [privacy.sexy](https://privacy.sexy) to fit privacy and security needs for my mac and windows VMs.